TheLayman/communityInsights/README.md

 You can also send `action` to receive a plain‑text list of the five most urgent issues sorted by severity and age.
 Use this command when you just want a quick set of prioritized follow‑ups instead of the full card.

-## Building for Production

-Compile the TypeScript sources with:

 ```bash
 npm run build